 You should see a doctor if you're having some of these symptoms.
 It's possible you may need surgery.

-According to HealthLine, a hernia happens when an organ pushes through the muscle or tissue that holds it in place.
-There are several different kinds of hernias that you can get, and some patients have reported symptoms localized on the right side of the body.
-You'll need to see a doctor in order to confirm that it's a hernia and they will give you instructions on what you should do next.
+According to Healthline, a hernia happens when an organ pushes through the muscle or tissue that holds it in place.
+There are several different kinds of hernias, and some patients have reported symptoms localized on the right side of the body.
+You'll need to see a doctor in order to confirm you have a hernia and they will give you instructions on what you should do next.

 Symptoms of a hernia include (depending on the type):